-The modeler can also update the chemical and environmental parameters to match actual incident conditions.
+In addition, the modeler can update the chemical and environmental parameters to match actual incident conditions.

 In addition, CHEMMAP cannot model degradation products or reactions with water, oxygen, acids/bases or other chemicals in the water.

-Requests for modeling under the National Plan can only be made by Commonwealth, State and Northern Territory spill response control agencies, and by the Australian Marine Oil Spill Centre (AMOSC).
+Requests for modelling under the National Plan can only be made by Commonwealth, state and Northern Territory spill response control agencies, and by the Australian Marine Oil Spill Centre.

 There is no public or commercial access to this service.

-An on-line form is available for lodging spill modeling requests.
-This will require you to log in to the NEMO Portal so that the request can be recorded and processed without delay.
+An online form is available for lodging spill modelling requests.
+This will require you to log in to the NEMO portal so that the request can be recorded and processed without delay.

-If, for some reason, you are unable to log into the NEMO Portal, a request proforma is available which can be emailed to AMSA, but this will take longer to process and activate.
+If you are unable to log into the NEMO portal, a request proforma is available which can be emailed to us, but this will take longer to process and activate.